sanad-bhowmik/5Star_Mobile/README.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+We welcome contributions to 5Star_Mobile!
+If you would like to contribute to the project, please follow our [contribution guide](https://laravel.com/docs/contributions) to ensure that your work is reviewed and included properly.

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
+We are committed to maintaining a welcoming and inclusive community.
+Please review and abide by our [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct) to ensure a positive environment for all members.

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within 5Star_Mobile, please contact us immediately by sending an email to [security@5star-mobile.com](mailto:security@5star-mobile.com).
+All reported security issues will be promptly addressed.

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The 5Star_Mobile platform is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
-# 5Star_Mobile